The matrix taxonomy of finitely complete categories: Introduction

-Let us make a similar remark as in~\cite{CarboniKellyPedicchio1993}: \textit{such a pursuit would have no value unless Mal'tsev categories were of fairly common occurrence in mathematics}; except, in our case, `Mal'tsev categories' should be replaced with `categories having matrix properties'.
+Let us make a similar remark as in~\cite{CarboniKellyPedicchio1993}, one of the pioneering papers on Mal'tsev categories: \textit{such a pursuit would have no value unless Mal'tsev categories were of fairly common occurrence in mathematics}; except, in our case, `Mal'tsev categories' should be replaced with `categories having matrix properties'.
 Firstly, there are the algebraic examples.
 For instance, in the Mal'tsev case, these are the categories of groups, rings, modules, Lie algebras, loops, Heyting algebras, and many others.
-Then, such structures internal to a given left exact category provide examples as well.
-Still in the Mal'tsev case, this gives us the category of topological groups as an example.
+Then, such structures internal to a given finitely complete category provide examples as well.
+Still in the Mal'tsev case, this gives us, say, the category of topological groups as an example.
 Examples of a different kind are given by duals of geometric categories.
 For instance, the dual of the category of topological spaces is a majority category (but not a Mal'tsev category).
 See~\cite{Hoefnagel2019a,Weighill2017} for some other examples.
 It is worth remarking that the dual of the category of sets belongs to all non-degenerate matrix classes.
 Also, matrix classes are closed under reflective subcategories and various natural categorical constructions, such as taking categories of functors from any fixed category to a category in the matrix class.

-The results of the present paper, which actually build on ideas contained already in~\cite{HoefnagelPhD,Hoefnagel2019a,Hoefnagel2020a} and~\cite{Weighill2017}, reveal a new realm of geometric examples of members of matrix classes that are given by subcategories of duals of categories of relations.
+The results of this present paper, which actually build on ideas contained already in \cite{HoefnagelPhD,Hoefnagel2019a,Hoefnagel2020a} and~\cite{Weighill2017}, reveal a new realm of geometric examples of members of matrix classes that are given by subcategories of duals of categories of relations.
 It is these examples that lead us to the algorithm presented herein for deciding implications of matrix properties.

-We must point out that, as already mentioned in the remark following Corollary~5.13 in~\cite{HoefnagelPhD}, these same examples show that there are implications of matrix properties that hold in the algebraic case, but not in the general left exact case.
-In other words, implications of matrix properties are \emph{context sensitive}.
-Thus, while our algorithm computes the poset of matrix classes in the left exact context, it cannot be derived from a solution to the analogous problem in the algebraic context, where the problem reduces to deciding whether certain term equations can be derived from others using usual algebraic manipulations.
+We must point out that, as already mentioned in the remark following Corollary~5.13 in~\cite{HoefnagelPhD}, these same examples show that there are implications of matrix properties that hold in the algebraic case, but not in the general finitely complete case.
+In other words, implications of matrix properties are \emph{context sensitive} (see Section~\ref{sec:context sensitivity}).